 …but less so in practice

-Unfortunately, the Echo II's versatility is limited by the relatively small size of its tarp.
+Unfortunately, the small tarp size limits the Echo II's versatility.
 We would much prefer if its walls were longer so that it could pitch tighter to the ground, create more space, and shed wind and precipitation better.
 We feel the benefits of more covered space would be well worth an additional ounce or two.
 Other tarps realize this trade-off and opt for more covered area; the Mountain Laurel Designs' Grace Tarp Duo is much more functional as a stand-alone tarp.

 Rear view of the Hyperlite Mountain Gear Echo II Insert.
 It pitches best in sites where you can stake the bottom corners out.